CameronBrooks11/Cams-Nexus/pages/Engineering Design Project Template.md

 - ## Feedback and Design Adjustments
 - [Date]: [Feedback/Adjustment Description] *(Replace with specific feedback or adjustment details related to design changes)*
 - ...
+- ### Engineering Design Project Template Formatting Legend
+- **Bold Text:** Used for section headings and key points.
+	- `[Square Brackets]`: Indicate placeholders where specific information needs to be inputted.
+	- `*(Italicized Text in Parentheses)*`: Provide instructions or additional information for filling out the template.
+	- `- [List Item]`: Used for listing items or tasks.
+	- `| Table |`: Tables are used for organizing tasks, timelines, and other structured data.

+	  ---